Digital light processing: Digital cinema

-DLP Cinema systems have been deployed and tested commercially in theatres since 1999.
+DLP Cinema systems have been deployed and tested commercially in theaters since 1999.
 In June 1999, Star Wars: Episode I – The Phantom Menace was the first movie to be entirely scanned and distributed to theaters.
 Four theaters installed digital projectors for the movie's release.
 The same was done for the animated film Tarzan that same year.
 Later that year, Toy Story 2 was the first movie to be entirely created, edited, and distributed digitally, with more theaters installing digital projectors for its release.
 DLP Cinema was the first commercial digital cinema technology and is the leading digital cinema technology with approximately 85% market share worldwide as of December 2011.
 Digital cinema has some advantages over film because film can be subject to color fading, jumping, scratching and dirt accumulation.
 Digital cinema allows the movie content to remain of consistent quality over time.
 Today, most movie content is also captured digitally.
-The first all-digital live action feature shot without film was the 2002 release, Star Wars Episode II: Attack of the Clones.
+The first all-digital live-action feature shot without film was the 2002 release, Star Wars Episode II: Attack of the Clones.

 DLP Cinema does not manufacture the end projectors, but rather provides the projection technology and works closely with Barco, Christie Digital and NEC who make the end projection units.
-DLP Cinema is available to theatre owners in multiple resolutions depending on the needs of the exhibitor.
-These include, 2K – for most theatre screens, 4K - for large theatre screens, and S2K, which was specifically designed for small theatres, particularly in emerging markets worldwide.
+DLP Cinema is available to theater owners in multiple resolutions depending on the needs of the exhibitor.
+These include 2K – for most theater screens, 4K – for large theater screens, and S2K, which was specifically designed for small theaters, particularly in emerging markets worldwide.

-On February 2, 2000, Philippe Binant, technical manager of Digital Cinema Project at Gaumont in France, realized the first digital cinema projection in Europe with the DLP CINEMA technology developed by Texas Instruments.
+On February 2, 2000, Philippe Binant, technical manager of Digital Cinema Project at Gaumont, in France, realized the first digital cinema projection in Europe with the DLP Cinema technology developed by Texas Instruments.
 DLP is the current market-share leader in professional digital movie projection, largely because of its high contrast ratio and available resolution as compared to other digital front-projection technologies.
-As of December 2008, there are over 6,000 DLP-based Digital Cinema Systems installed worldwide.
+As of December 2008, there are over 6,000 DLP-based digital cinema systems installed worldwide.

-DLP projectors are also used in RealD Cinema and newer IMAX theatres for 3-D films.
+DLP projectors are also used in RealD 3D and newer IMAX theaters for 3D films.

 Manufacturers and marketplace

-Since being introduced commercially in 1996, DLP technology has quickly gained market share in the front projection market and now holds greater than 50% of the worldwide share in front projection in addition to 85% market share in digital cinema worldwide.
-Additionally, in the pico category (small, mobile display) DLP technology holds approximately 70% market share.
-Over 30 manufacturers use the DLP chipset to power their projection display systems.
+Since being introduced commercially in 1996, DLP technology gained market share in the front projection market and now holds greater than 50% of the worldwide share in front projection in addition to 85% market share in digital cinema worldwide.
+Additionally, in the pico category (small, mobile display) DLP technology used to hold approximately 70% market share.
+Over 30 manufacturers used the DLP chipset to power their projection display systems.